SafarMirek/bachelor_thesis/README.md

 ## Run NSGA-II

-Switch to source directory:
+Switch to the source directory:

 ```shell
 $ cd src
 ```

-To run NSGA-II for per-layer assymetric quantization with approximate solution for batch normalization folding use:
+To run NSGA-II for per-layer asymmetric quantization with the approximate solution for batch normalization folding use:

 ```shell
 $ python3 run_nsga.py --generations 20 --parent-size 16 --offspring-size 16 --logs-dir <nsga_run_log_dir> --approx
 ```

-By default it uses pre-trained mobilenet model saved as `mobilenet_tinyimagenet_025.keras`, to use different pre-trained model, specify parameter `--base-model-path`.
+By default, it uses pre-trained MobileNet model saved as `mobilenet_tinyimagenet_025.keras`, to use different pre-trained model, specify parameter `--base-model-path`.

-Another important parameters:
+Other important parameters:

 - `--per-channel` use per-channel weight quantization for convolutional layers
 - `--symmetric` use symmetric quantization for weights